mz3r0/software-engineering/Programming paradigms & types of languages.md

 More alternatives to implementing ORM include OODBMS and **document-oriented databases** (such as native XML databases that provide more flexibility in data modeling).
 The equivalent of ORMs for document-oriented databases are called **object-document mappers (ODMs)**.
 Document-oriented databases also prevent the user from having to "shred" objects into table rows.
 Many of these systems also support the XQuery query language to retrieve datasets.

+To get a better understanding, I read the following 2 sections on:
+- ORM, DAO and DTO
+- Document-oriented database

 #### ORM, DAO and DTO

 I've noticed the terms ORM, DAO and DTO used together while reading about ORMs, which confused me at first.
 A DTO (Data Transfer Object) is an object used for transferring data, generally from the controller to the client/application.